 - Home video game console bundle shipments, installed bases, disc/card game shipments, and gamer bases

-- Casual, enthusiast, and hardcore gamer-type differences by region and platform
+- Casual, enthusiastic, and hardcore gamer-type differences by region and platform

 - Gaming-related peripheral and accessory sales